roots/docs/sage/theme-deployment.md

 ## Generating production ready theme assets

-Generate production ready assets with `yarn run build:production`, which will build your assets with versioned filenames.
+Generate production ready assets with `yarn build:production`, which will build your assets with versioned filenames.

 If you use [Trellis](/trellis/), you can build your assets locally, then copy them to the remote server during deployment.
 [See the `build-before.yml` example hook](https://github.com/roots/trellis/blob/master/deploy-hooks/build-before.yml) in Trellis.